whiplashomega/elthelas2/data/spellsv2/guardian-of-nature.md

 * You gain 10 temporary hit points.
 * You make Constitution saving throws with advantage.
 * You make Dexterity and Wisdom-based attack rolls with advantage.
-* While you are on the ground, the ground within 15 feet of you is difficult terrain for your enemies.
+* While you are on the ground, the ground within 3m of you is difficult terrain for your enemies.